-If a report suggests discrimination, the school is also required to notify the University’s Office of Institutional Equity and an investigation by that office will also be initiated.
+If a report suggests discrimination, the School is required to notify the University’s Office of Institutional Equity so that an investigation may be initiated.

 The success of this Professionalism/Environment of Learning Program in safe‐guarding the learning environment depends on the timely reporting of incidents of inappropriate treatment.
-In all cases, retaliation, or the encouragement of another to retaliate, against the person making such a report or the learner involved is strictly prohibited and if found to exist, will become included in the focus of an investigation and sanctions.
+In all cases, retaliation, or the encouragement of another to retaliate against the person making such a report or the learner involved is strictly prohibited and if found to exist, will be included in the focus of an investigation and sanctions.

 Intentional false or malicious reports of inappropriate treatment by learners will not be tolerated and will be handled as a disciplinary matter in the learner’s program.
 All reports of inappropriate treatment will be handled confidentially, with the exceptions noted above, and in a manner that affords the accused due process.

-Per the Professionalism Pyramid, all reports of inappropriate behaviors will initially be triaged by the TRIO* for an initial determination of merit.
-All reports that directly affect a student will be made available to Student Affairs and Academic Affairs leadership.
-If requested by the individual reporting, the timing of a review can be adjusted to protect them.
+Per the Professionalism Pyramid, all reports of inappropriate behaviors will be triaged by the TRIO* for an initial determination of merit.
+All reports directly affecting a student will be made available to the administrative leadership of the offices of Student Affairs and/or Academic Affairs.
+If requested by the individual reporting, the timing of a review can be adjusted or delayed to protect them.
 We encourage all reports to be as detailed as possible to allow for a complete review.
 Processes for review and follow up will vary depending upon the situation and are summarized as follow:

-Of note, this system is NOT meant for residents and faculty to report unprofessional behavior of the students which is an option on their end of course/clerkship evaluations.
+Of note, this system is NOT meant for residents and faculty to report unprofessional behavior of students, which is an option on the end-of-course and -clerkship evaluations.

 On a quarterly basis, the TRIO will review the results of the previous quarter and analyze the data for trends.
-In addition, a overall, de-identified summary will be published for all learners and faculty on a quarterly basis, and this will be published on the Professionalism/Environment of Learning Program website.
+In addition, a overall, de-identified summary will be published for all learners and faculty on a quarterly basis, and posted on the Professionalism/Environment of Learning Program website.
 A timely review will allow for early intervention for those individuals with recurrent issues.
-The tracking will include at least a rolling 36 month trend.
+The tracking will include at least a rolling 36-month trend.